by Clint Ouma

 In 2009, a 20MW solar tower plant went online in Seville, Spain .
 According to reports the tower systems will be developed to generate between 50MW and 200MW each in the near future .

-The parabolic or solar dish systems are known to focus and concentrate the sun’s intensity such that it is amplified up to 2000 times .
+The parabolic or solar dish systems focus and concentrate the sun’s intensity in a manner amplifies it up to 2000 times .

 This high intensity makes it the most efficient system attaining a sun-to-grid conversion rate of 31.5% .